 You can do this yourself, and all the compensation received will be paid to your IVA.

-If you don’t want to claim PPI compensation yourself, you could ask a claims service associated with your IVA company to make the claim for you.
+If you don’t want to claim PPI compensation yourself, you could ask a Claims Management Company.

 If you decide to use a claims service, you will need to check that any fees for their services are taken from the PPI compensation.
-This means you will not have to find the money to pay them up front, which could cause further debt problems.
+This means you will not have to find the money to pay them, which could cause further debt problems.

-We know that receiving this money to spend for everyday expenses may be preferred, but if it is a big enough pay out it could really benefit your IVA and even reduce the length of the arrangement!
+We know that receiving this money to spend for everyday expenses may be preferred, but if it is a big enough pay out it could really benefit your IVA and in some cases even reduce the length of the arrangement!